Skip to content

 Do Nurses Support Alaska Joining the NLC?

-Yes!
+How do we know?
 The Alaska Board of Nursing sent surveys to all Alaska-licensed RNs and LPNs in 2019 and 2023.
-Each survey received a 22% response rate (which is a high response rate) showing 92% of respondents support Alaska joining the NLC; with only 3-5% opposing and the other 3-5% having no opinion.
-Further, 89% of Alaskan-resident nurses and 85% of union nurses also support Alaska becoming a member of the NLC.
+Each survey received a 22% response rate (which is high for any survey) showing 92% support Alaska joining the NLC; with only 5% opposing and the other 3% having no opinion.

-Full survey results are available in the More Information on the NLC section below.
+Full survey results are available here.

-Which Organizations Support Alaska Joining the NLC?
+Who's in Support of Alaska Joining the NLC?

 • Airlift Northwest